walterbender/Syllabi/biomimicry.md

 biodesign solutions to human problems.
-We will learn how experts in the field of biodesign use organisms and ecosystems of nature as models and how these models are used to discover engineering, architectural, business operations/management, and product-development solutions.
+We will learn how experts in the field of biodesign use organisms and ecosystems of nature as models and how these models are used to discover engineering, architectural, business management and operations, and product-development solutions.

 Students will develop a clear understanding of biodesign and how it may be used to find sustainable solutions to human problems;